-Tackle gets its expertise working with more than 400 software companies to help them sell their software through Cloud Marketplaces such as AWS Marketplace, Google Cloud Platform Marketplace, Microsoft Commercial Marketplace, and Red Hat Marketplace.
+Tackle gets its expertise working with more than 400 software companies to help them sell their software through Cloud Marketplaces such as AWS Marketplace, Google Cloud Platform Marketplace, and Microsoft Commercial Marketplace.
 This gives us unique visibility into how buyers think, and what we’ve seen is buyers flocking to purchase their software through these Cloud Marketplaces and sellers generating significant percentages of their overall revenue through these Cloud Partnerships.

 We know some of that has to do with rapidly changing buyer preferences for digital buying experiences and flexible payment options (and some of this evolution is a result of maturing Marketplaces as well), but we’re also seeing a lot of buyer movement that we believe will only increase in the future.

 Let’s dive into the three reasons why there’s such an uptick in Marketplace purchasing.

 There’s no denying it: today’s buyers are rapidly “rapidly shifting their focus to the Marketplaces for software procurement.
 In fact, Tackle’s State of Cloud Marketplaces 2021 report found that 43% of buyers say their top reason for purchasing through a Cloud Marketplace is to leverage committed cloud spend and that’s a 115% increase from last year.

 Buyers are looking to be more efficient (more on that later), while also taking advantage of the volume-based discounts offered by the Cloud Providers.
 Software procurement can now be integrated into their (growing) cloud budget.
 This aggregation of spend to a single (or very few) providers is driving huge savings for buyers.